China–Israel relations: History

+Developing ties

 China and Israel secretly began building military ties in the 1980s during the Soviet–Afghan War, which both Israel and China opposed.
-They both supplied weapons to the Afghan mujahideen (Israel sending captured PLO weapons via the United States and Pakistan), and military cooperation between the two began in order to assist the Islamic resistance against the Soviets.
+They both supplied weapons to the Afghan mujahideen (Israel sending captured Palestine Liberation Organization weapons via the United States and Pakistan), and military cooperation between the two began in order to assist the Islamic resistance against the Soviets.
 China and Israel subsequently started exchanging visits of delegations of academics, experts, businessmen and industrialists.
 Reportedly, a large number of the heavy tanks used in China's 1984 National Day parades were retrofitted by Israel from captured Six-Day War equipment.

 China eased travel restrictions, while Israel reopened its consulate in Hong Kong (then under British administration), which would serve as the main point for diplomatic and economic contact between the two nations.
 In 1987 Israel's Prime Minister, Shimon Peres, appointed Amos Yudan to set up the first official Government owned company (Copeco Ltd) to establish and foster commercial activities between companies in China and Israel.
 The company was active until 1992, when official diplomatic relationships were announced between Israel and China.
 In the early 1990s, China joined a number of nations who established ties with Israel after the initiation of a peace process between Israel and the PLO in the early 1990s; it also desired to play a role in the peace process.

-Prior to the establishment of full diplomatic relations in 1992, Israel and China established representative offices in Beijing and Tel Aviv, which functioned as de facto embassies.
+The two countries established full diplomatic relations in 1992.
+Previously, Israel and China's representative offices in Beijing and Tel Aviv functioned as de facto embassies.
 The Israeli office was formally known as the Liaison Office of the Israel Academy of Sciences and Humanities.
 This was opened in June 1990.
 China was similarly represented by a branch of the China International Travel Service, which also opened in 1990.